Powering up talent strategy with smart equity management

 Equity and compensation: tactics for CFOs in the know

 A thoughtful ownership strategy can give companies an edge in finding and keeping talent.
 When creating compensation plans, granting employees ownership stakes helps them feel connected to the development – and ultimately the success – of the business.
 Importantly, more ownership means better retention: according to one 2020 report, 60% of employees believe that share options would incentivise them to stay with their employer for longer.
-Vesting periods, which most commonly last for four years, can help retain employees while the company scales.
+Vesting schedules, which most commonly last for four years, can help retain employees while the company scales.
 Using share options in packages also helps young companies attract top talent who may be offered higher salaries by more mature competitors.

 Companies can take these arguments seriously, but without robust operating principles, it can be difficult to bring equity and ownership to life.
 CFOs and other leaders in fast-growth companies should pay special attention to three pillars of equity and compensation strategies.